Senate passes farm bill; food stamp fight looms in House

 A bruising fight was possible in the House over food stamps.
 Some 134 of the 201 Democrats in the House signed a resolution against any cuts.
 And some Republicans want steeper cuts in farm programs as well as in food stamps, which could jeopardize passage of a bill.

-House debate on the farm bill is expected to start this month.
+House debate on the farm bill is expected this month.
 Speaker John Boehner on Monday promised "a vigorous and open debate" on the legislation.
+The National Farmers Union urged Congress to complete work before a stop-gap extension of farm law expires on September 30.

 The Senate and House bills both streamline soil conservation programs, eliminate the $5 billion a year "direct payment" subsidy to farmland owners, whether they farm or not, and create programs to protect farmers from year-to-year fluctuations in revenue from a crop.